hiiamboris/red-wiki/[NOTES]-Gtk-Bindings-Development.md

 1. Compile: `echo 'Rebol[] do/args %red.r "-r %environment/console/CLI/console.red"' | rebol +q -s`
 1. Test: `./console tests/react.test` should open a window with red/green/blue sliders that change color in a box next to them and color of text below them.
 More tests can be found in `tests` and `tests/gtk3` folders.
 You can also run console in interactive mode: `./console` and enter the line: `view [button "hello"]`.

-## Notes
+## Developer notes

+For GTK, use official GTK docs.
 Instead of using GTK3's recommended CSS-like API, [we try to use](https://gitter.im/red/GTK?at=5c32ba4c26d86e4d5638d894) deprecated low-level API, used also by [SWT library](https://www.eclipse.org/swt/)

-[Official repo's GTK branch](https://github.com/red/red/tree/GTK) is now a default development branch for GTK implementation.
-It moved from @rcqls' development branches, which [are no longer a reference point](https://gitter.im/red/GTK?at=5d4e965690bba62a124e933b).
+There is not much documentation available.
+You must rely on [official View documentation](https://doc.red-lang.org/en/view.html#) and `View` code – `modules/view` folder in Red's sources.
+GTK implementation sits in `modules/view/backends/gtk3`, with most important files: `gui.reds`, `gtk.reds`, `events.reds` and `handlers.reds`.

 ## Links